Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 1. The robot starts motionless, and starts its behavior when a button on the robot is pressed.
 2. The robot advances until it finds an obstacle less than one meter in front of it.
-3. When it find an obstacle, the robot turns 90 degrees, and makes an arc movement to go over it.
+3. When it finds an obstacle, the robot turns 90 degrees, and goes around the obstacle in an arc-shaped movement.
 4. If while you are making the arc, you find a new obstacle, do the same thing from point 3 again.

 ## Installation 💾